aseetharam/rcac-bioinformatics/docs/vispr.md

 ```

-## 3. Forward the Port to your local computer
+## 3. Forward the port to your local computer

 To view the web interface, you need to create an SSH tunnel from the compute node to your local machine.